By Arjan Molenaar on November 27, 2020

 As a project grows, at some point there is a desire for a plug-in/add-ons/extension mechanism.
 Therefore, it is a good idea to think of this early in the project.

-For those of us that build applications in Python, extensibility is like a walk in the part.
+For those of us that build applications in Python, extensibility is like a walk in the park.
 It’s part of the Python ecosystem, thanks to entry points.

 Entry points form the basis for plugin libraries like pluggy.
 Before you reach for a library, you may want to consider what it takes to make your application extensible.